operator-framework/oria-operator/README.md

 ### ScopeTemplate CRD

-The scopeTemplate CRD is used to define the namespaced RBAC needed by an operator.
+The `ScopeTemplate` CRD is used to define the RBAC needed by an operator.
 It basically allows one to define:

 - A `ClusterRole`